Karri6/Sportsradar/README.md

 cp .env.example .env
 ```

-The default values in `.env.example` work as they are, can also modify if you want/need custom database credentials.
+The default values in `.env.example` work as they are, but if you want/need custom database credentials these can be modified.

 ### Start with configuration
 > Make sure Docker & Docker Compose are installed